Service Catalog: Wireless Access (usdsecure)

-Wireless access to the university's online resources is available across campus, including academic and administrative buildings, dining facilities, residence halls, athletics facilities and outdoor spaces.
+The University of San Diego has a large, robust wireless network for our students, staff, faculty, and alumni.
+Wireless access to the university's online resources is available across campus, including academic and administrative buildings, dining facilities, residence halls, athletics facilities, and some outdoor spaces.
+If you are a guest to the university, please learn about our 'usdguest' wireless network.

 When accessing wireless on campus, you will log first into the unsecured "usd" network.
 Attempting to navigate outside of the sandiego.edu website will send you to our Captive Portal.
 We heavily encourage using our "usdse...